knapeczadam/dae-software-engineering/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — feel free to explore, learn, or reuse for study purposes.

----

-*Made with libraries, Lua, and curiosity 🛠️
-— Ádám*